randomcoww/chef-docker_deploy/README.md

 ## Build image example

 Image build runs in Chef local mode (zero/solo) so no temporary clients or nodes are generated.
 Required Chef environment, cookbooks and roles are parsed from input and automatically downloaded to the build directory so no packaging or other preparation is needed.
-Any data bags required for build must be listed under data_bags (see example belfow for format) so that they can also be loadded to the build directory.
+Any data bags required for build must be listed under data_bags (see example below for format) so that they can also be loaded to the build directory.
 Encrypted data bags should be listed as normal and will simply be copied as encrypted strings.

 ```ruby